artischockee/localiser/README.md

 //   <span>classy! bax tax fax</span>
 ```

+## To-do list

+- [ ] Write documentation on GitHub Wiki
+- [ ] Implement own Context provider to "unbind" from user's Context
+- [ ] Implement interaction with Redux (as self-sufficient option of the library)
+- [ ] Implement standalone option of the library (no binding to React, Redux, etc.)

 ## Issues

 If you find any bugs and other issues when using this library, please let me know about this.
 Report issues in the specified section.